ccxtwf/VocaloidLyricsWikiInterfaceCode/README.md

 ## About
 Inspired by [Miraheze Dev Scripts](https://github.com/lihaohong6/MirahezeDevScripts/tree/master) and [MoegirlPediaInterfaceCodes](https://github.com/MoegirlPediaInterfaceAdmins/MoegirlPediaInterfaceCodes), this is a repository that aims to enable development of wiki userscripts and styles on [Vocaloid Lyrics Wiki](https://vocaloidlyrics.miraheze.org).

-One main goal of this repository is to facilitate faster & easier feature development, between development of code on an IDE and loading/debugging on a MediaWiki instance.
+One main goal of this repository is to facilitate faster & easier feature development, from the development stage on an IDE to debugging on a MediaWiki instance.

 ## License
 The code & configuration for setting up the Vite environment (i.e. everything excluding code listed in the `src/` directory) is hereby licensed under [the BSD 3-Clause License](LICENSE.md).